 At least this means if you have multiple versions of PS then they are all located in one place instead of having all the resources in multiple locations, though you can always just delete all the versions as you move from version to version (this is not such an issue now as the presets can be migrated with the version as you move from PS 2014 to PS 2015 to PS 2016 etc).
 Another approach is to right click the CSH file and then select the version of PS and then the vectors will be loaded into that version of PS (I have multiple versions of PS residing on my hard disk as well as PSE)

 Select five or six CSH sets at a time and use the right click mouse option to select the open option.
-All the selected CSH presets will then be opened and loaded (install) into the presets panel of PS so you can load 100s of CSH files such as the scratchy custom shapes and rosette custom shapes and space alien custom shapes
+All the selected CSH presets will then be opened and loaded (install) into the presets panel of PS so you can load 100s of CSH files such as any number of custom shapes

 The standard way to install them is to add them to the presets folder of Photoshop - this does vary from version but in most cases just go to the applications folder on the mac and the program files folder on the pc and then the PS folder and beneath that you will find a presets section in that you will find a section for the custom shapes and just as the CSH files into there - you will probably have to enter your admin password at that point.
 In the case of PSE this is definitely the best solution.